I'm Allison Herries, MS, RDN and I believe eating should be enjoyable and stress-free. That's why I'm on a mission to help you make peace with food.

 The path to becoming a dietitian is not a short one.
 As a student, I gained valuable experience working in many different settings, including on a farm.
 I also worked at a school district, a hospital, and a nursing home.
 Ultimately, I learned that I love to spend my days talking about food!

-After graduating, I started my career as a clinical dietitian in New York City, where I helped patients and clients improve their health and wellbeing using nutrition.
+After graduating, I started my career as a clinical dietitian in New York City, where I helped patients and clients improve their health using nutrition.
+And I never once prescribed a weight loss diet for any patient.

 Since then, life has had many ups and downs, but I always return to what I love most – food and nutrition.